 After checking into the hotel on May 28, I had a good sleep.

 On the morning of May 29, standing on the balcony, the beautiful scenery in front of me captivated me.
 The morning light in the distance, the fiery red horizon.
-The sea in St. Julian's Bay nearby is so blue and calm.
+The sea in St. Julian's Bay nearby was so blue and calm.

 There is a six-hour time difference between here and China.
 Six o'clock in the morning in Malta is noon in Beijing.